sippy-platform/mellow-css/mellow-css/hugo/content/components/buttons.md

 <button type="button" class="btn btn-default btn-lg">Large</button>
 {{</example>}}

-If you want to make a button take on the full width of its container, you can do so with the `.btn-block` class.
+If you want to make a button take on the full width of its container, you can do so with the `btn-block` class.

 {{<example>}}
 <button type="button" class="btn btn-default btn-block btn-sm mb-3">Small</button>